V-FOR-VEND3TTA/V-FOR-VEND3TTA/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on building a Node.js chat room application with Socket.io and an authentication system
+- 🔭 I’m currently working on a Node.js chat room application with Socket.io and an authentication system
 - 🌱 I’m currently learning Golang, microservices, Docker and Kubernetes to build real time cloud applications
 - 👯 I’m looking to collaborate on almost anything related to JavaScript and Django
 - 💬 Ask me about ecommerce websites, PWA's